 Tackling parental substance use disorder is crucial in the fight against the current drug crisis.
 The prospect of addicted future generations means the crisis will only snowball if it’s left unchecked.

-The Oklahoman state has invested in several prevention initiatives designed to educate parents and the community about the dangers of drugs.
+The Oklahoman state has invested in several prevention initiatives designed to educate parents and the community about the dangers of drugs and specifically the laws regarding substance use in Oklahoma.
 These include:

 - Parents 360